 Both the sender and the reciever need to be on the their corresponding webpage for the file transfer to go ahead so that we can setup a direct connection between the two clients to facilitate the file transfer.

 This can be a bit tricky to arrange when you are not in direct contact with the reciever.
-Hosted file transfers on the other hand don't require both parties to be present on the website at the same time.

 The latest browser features are used to facilitate peer to peer file transfers, as a result there is a hightened chance of things going wrong.
 Some browsers may not implement the features required for peer to peer file transfers, this can lead to reduced capabilities or complete failure to function as intended.

 Here is the current browser support table as of January 2019: